Free tool · No signup required

 For a deeper explanation of how each bracket works and how capital gains interact with your income tax, read our complete guide to Australian PAYG tax.

 Your take-home pay is your gross salary minus income tax, Medicare levy, and any HELP/HECS repayments.
 For most Australians, the effective tax rate (total tax as a percentage of income) is significantly lower than their marginal rate.
-For example, someone earning $100,000 pays an effective rate of around 24%, despite sitting in the 30% bracket.
+For example, someone earning $100,000 pays an effective rate of around 22.5% including the Medicare levy, despite sitting in the 30% bracket.

 The Low Income Tax Offset (LITO) further reduces tax for incomes under $66,667.
 This pay calculator applies LITO automatically — you'll see the saving in your breakdown.

 HELP repayments are calculated on your repayment income (taxable income plus fringe benefits).
-From FY 2025-26, repayments use a new marginal system: 15c per dollar over $67,000 up to $125,000, then 17c per dollar above $125,000.
+Repayments use the marginal system introduced in FY 2025-26.
+In FY 2026-27 you pay 15c per dollar over $69,528, then a further 17c per dollar above $129,717, capped at 10% of your repayment income.
 This is fairer than the old system, which created sudden jumps in repayment amounts at threshold boundaries.

-Your employer contributes 11.5% of your ordinary time earnings to your super fund (FY 2024-25).
+Your employer contributes 12% of your ordinary time earnings to your super fund (the legislated maximum, reached 1 July 2025).
 This is paid on top of your salary, not deducted from it.
-The concessional contributions cap is $30,000 per year — contributions above this are taxed at your marginal rate instead of the concessional 15%.
+In FY 2026-27 the concessional contributions cap is $32,500 per year — contributions above this are taxed at your marginal rate instead of the concessional 15%.

 Frequently asked questions